molview/molview/LEGAL.md

 ============
 Welcome to MolView!
-These are the Terms of Use ("Terms") of molview.org ("This Site", "MolView") This site contains the latest stable release of the MolView Open-Source project ("The MolView Open-Source Project", "The MolView Project")
+These are the Terms of Use ("Terms") of molview.org ("This Site", "MolView") This site contains the latest stable release of the MolView Open-Source Project ("The MolView Open-Source Project", "The MolView Project")

 By accessing and using this site, you accept and agree to be bound by the terms